suqinyuan/suqinyuan.github.io/_pages/about.md

 ## Educations
-- *2022 - now*, PhD student, School of Computer Science, The University of Sydney.
+- *2022 - 2026*, Ph.D., School of Computer Science, The University of Sydney.
-- *2018 - 2022*, Undergraduate, School of Computer Science, Chongqing University.
+- *2018 - 2022*, B.Eng, School of Computer Science, Chongqing University.

 ## Honors and Awards
 - Gold Reviewer, International Conference on Machine Learning, *2026*